 The intrinsic load impedances presented to the transistors are the focal point in a typical ADW design.
 This also applies when load matching networks are synthesized for an amplifier stage in the Impedance-Matching module.
 (See Figure 19 for an example.)
-Knowing the intrinsic load terminations associated with a matching network makes it much easier to decide on the best solution to the problem.
-If the intrinsic harmonic terminations are too far off-target, the mode of operation assumed when the impedance-matching targets were set may not be valid anymore.
+Knowing the intrinsic load terminations associated with a matching network makes it easier to decide on the best solution to the problem.
+The error function used to decide the best solutions to a matching problem can also target the intrinsic harmonic terminations directly if the matching problem was setup by using the CIL wizard.
+This capability was introduced in Version 23.

+If the intrinsic harmonic terminations are too far off-target, the mode of operation may not be the mode targeted when the impedance-matching targets were set.

-Note the anti-clockwise rotation from external to intrinsic in Figure 19, as well as the tighter bundling of the intrinsic reflection coefficients.
+Note the anticlockwise rotation from external to intrinsic in Figure 19, as well as the tighter bundling of the intrinsic reflection coefficients.
 At the lower passband frequencies, the harmonic terminations in this example are highly resistive (the harmonic bands and the passband overlap) and the assumed mode is then Class-B with reduced second-harmonic current content.
 At the higher frequencies in the passband the mode tends to be closer to ideal Class-B.